SudhiSumesh/WeatherApp/README.md

-A wWeather App with JavaScript
+A wWeather App with JavaScript ,use fetch method to display api data,designed well ,responsive